- Developers

 Form a development team.

-Choose a Mobile-Backend-as-a-Service (MBaaS) platform, moreover, choose development tools and frameworks.
+Choose a Mobile-Backend-as-a-Service (MBaaS) platform, and choose development tools and frameworks.

 Design a user-friendly UI.